machine-gun-dg/faqtest/README.md

 ## 8-SAS
 [Go Back](#FAQ_Index)

-### Do we support pac decimal fields in SAS?
-Yes, we do, i.e.:
+### + In our SAS solution do we support any data source?
+For example what about VSAM?
+How do we integrate with the way a third party framework migrates VSAMs?
+And how we return the data in the exact same format if the SAS expected output is VSAM?
 ```SAS
 @110 ST1MI     PD3.  -> .add(V_ST1MI, 110, SasFormat.PackedDecimal, 3, 0)
 ```

-### Do we support EBCDIC?
+### + Do we support EBCDIC?
 Yes, as an option in our SAS runtime

-### Do we have entry points in our SAS programs to interface JCLs?
+### + Do we have entry points in our SAS programs to interface JCLs?
 Yes, we do use a customizable SAS launcher wrapper for starting our converted SAS programs that simplify the interfacing with third party framework (like BAge and CTU from IBM)

-### What information do we need to know to interface with a third party framework?
+### + What information do we need to know to interface with a third party framework?
 We only need access to the DD info of the step where the converted SAS program is started

-### in our SAS solution do we support any data source?
+### + In our SAS solution do we support any data source?
 For example what about VSAM?
 How do we integrate with the way a third party framework migrates VSAMs?
 And how we return the data in the exact same format if the SAS expected output is VSAM?
 For external I/O (i.e. VSAM) we have interfaces to be implemented with the the actual framework used, we let the framework accessing the actual data

-### How do we handle failures/exceptions?
+### + How do we handle failures/exceptions?
 What happens if there is a failures/exception in a SAS programs?
 How do we communicated that to the third party Framework?
 We have interfaces for logging and exceptions that can be customized to trap any exception or/and error message

-### How we can understand the format of the files used in SAS?
+### + How we can understand the format of the files used in SAS?
 There is a SAS catalog but do we use it?
 IF yes how can we identify if a file is a VSAM, Db2 Table, GG, sequential....?
 We rely on the framework starting the converted SAS program to get the info about the files being used in the step, all the file info are injected into the SAS runtime before starting the converted SAS from our SAS wrapper

-### What info NIB runtime need to know to integrate with the target framework other that NIB?
+### + What info NIB runtime need to know to integrate with the target framework other that NIB?
 Given we have not seen SAS being called by anything else than JCLs all Q&A above should be enough

 ## 9-BATCH
 [Go Back](#FAQ_Index)

-### When a job is submitted.
+### + When a job is submitted.
 What does actually happen? <br>i) a new process is started as JVM with Spring Boot and the application code (groovy then Java).
 At the end of the JOB execution the JVM is stopped? <br>ii) It trigers a program inside an already up&running JVM with Spring boot?
 We have both options.
 We can either:
 <br>i) run a groovy script directly, with a JVM starting and stopping as you described
 <br>ii) use our "JES like" framework (Motorhead).
 It's a cluster of Spring nodes (containers, VMs, etc.) that takes care of executing scripts in a JES like fashion.
 So the JVM starts when the node starts and when a job is submitted it is assigned and executed by (one thread on) one of the running JVM.
 Once it is done, the script is disposed and the JVM is available for the next one.
 Moreover nodes can be configured with one or more threads, so each JVM can run, isolated, multiple parallel jobs.
 But this is a pure configuration decision.